 Appendix B contains the Final permittee specific DEP Order and shows the comments received and the DEP responses to comments.
 Appendix C contains the comments received from the public along with any notes on how the comments were addressed in the SWMP.

+Additional Annual updates are available on the Town’s website.

 SWMP Availability